villed3/1dt305-project/docker/README.md

 > create retention policy thirtydays on nodered duration 30d replication 1 default
 ```

+Update the nodes in Node-RED that use Mosquitto and InfluxDB to use the correct password.
+Also update the Mosquitto password in the ```env.py``` file in the source code for the edge device.

 ## Remove

 If you would like to remove all containers, do: